-Lifebuoy for small and medium-sized enterprises during the pandemic
+A lifeline for small and medium-sized enterprises during the pandemic

 Crisis management guide with practical examples and numerous templates

-Crisis Communication in Theory and Practice
+Crisis Communication: Theory and Practice

 The two booklets contain theoretical background and practical recommendations for action in the areas of prevention, preparation, management and follow-up during pandemic crises.
 The guides cover all phases of a crisis: from early detection and risk communication, through planning and organisation, to specific tools for managing the crisis – including the learning process, evaluation and follow-up communication.
-The focus is on communication with both internal and external stakeholders within the framework of crisis management.
+The focus is on communication with both internal and external stakeholders within the context of crisis management.

 Development of the crisis guide